Code-Institute-Submissions/ShrimpRoyal/Readme.md

 ## UX (User Experience) ##
 ---
 ### Project Goals ###
-The goal of this project is to provide **a beginner guide on how one can successfully keep and care for cherry shrimps.** In the hope that more people get into the stress-relieving hobby of keeping aquatic pets.
+The goal of this project is to provide **a beginner guide on how one can successfully keep and care for cherry shrimps.** .

 ### User Goals ###
 Find information about how to keep and care for cherry shrimps
 1. Cherry shrimp general information
-2. What equipment is needed (Aquarium, Filter, Heater, Light )
+2. What equipment is needed
-3. substrate ( Gravel, Sand, Dirt, Specializes soil)
+3. substrate
-4. Water parameters (KH, GH, PH, TDS, ammonia, nitrite, or nitrate Temperature)
+4. Water parameters
-5. Live plants (easy to intermediate)
+5. Live plants
-6. AquaScaping ( Rocks, Roots, hardscape, techniques )
+6. AquaScaping
 7. Be able to contact the site owner either via email or a contact form